CURRICULUM VITAE

 Cygnus Solutions Canada Ltd.

-My second and much more interesting role was as a GDB Engineer where I was responsible for adding support for new target hardware to GDB.
+As a GDB Engineer I was responsible for adding support for new target hardware to GDB.
 This entailed looking at chip specifications and making appropriate modifications and additions within the GDB source code to enable proper display and setting of registers, memory and breakpoints.

 1988-June 1999